About

 About Matter Squared

 The violin is one of the most acoustically refined instruments ever made.
-It took centuries to get there.
-The tools we use to play it evolved alongside it.
+It took centuries to get there, and the tools we use to play it evolved alongside it.

 The chin rest appeared in the early 19th century.
 The shoulder rest followed in the 20th.
 At each step, an unrecognized potential was filled: a way to hold the instrument more freely, more comfortably, with less tension.
 Better tools made better playing possible.